Menu

 Jan 9, 2018

-Brooklyn, NY— Dawn Skeete-Walker has joined SUNY Downstate Medical Center as associate vice president of communications and marketing, where she will be responsible for managing the communications/public relations and marketing efforts for both the academic and hospital sides of the institution.
+Brooklyn, NY— Dawn Skeete-Walker has joined SUNY Downstate Health Sciences University as associate vice president of communications and marketing, where she will be responsible for managing the communications/public relations and marketing efforts for both the academic and hospital sides of the institution.
 She brings expertise in the areas of government, nonprofit, and higher education to her new role.

 The announcement was made by Wayne J. Riley, MD, MPH, MBA, MACP, president of SUNY Downstate, who added, “I am very pleased that Dawn Skeete-Walker is now heading our communications and marketing initiatives.
 She brings a great breadth of experience to this position, as well as a thorough familiarity with Brooklyn and the people we serve.”